Mortgage Loans For Investment Homes And Commercial Properties

 - In order to qualify for the investment home mortgage loan without using the potential rental income with Fannie Mae and/or Freddie Mac, larger down payment is required.

-- If the housing expenses on the new loan causes borrower’s debt to income ratio to exceed the mortgage lender’s debt to income ratio guidelines, borrower needs to consider putting down 25% in order to use 75% of the potential rental income on the new investment property purchase
+- If the housing expenses on the new loan cause borrower’s debt to income ratio to exceed the mortgage lender’s debt to income ratio guidelines, the borrower needs to consider putting down 25% in order to use 75% of the potential rental income on the new investment property purchase

 - Mortgage loans for investment homes have higher mortgage rates than primary owner occupant and second home mortgage loans

 In this article, we will discuss and cover Mortgage Loans For Investment Homes And Commercial Properties.